 ‘How do you think I turned off the power?’
 He asked disconnecting the Taser wires from his body.

-Answering his own question, he lifted palm and Segun saw static electricity pass through his fingers.
+Answering his own question, he lifted palm and Segun saw blue static electricity pass through his fingers.

 ‘Surprise.’
 He chuckled.

 Segun lunged at him but he was too slow.

 His attacker dodged his punch, spun around and caught his head in the palm of his hands.

 He was too fast.

 Segun looked into his own eyes as the sparks flickered in them.